flutter/website/tutorials/interactive/index.md

 <aside id="note" class="alert alert-info" markdown="1">
 <i class="fa fa-lightbulb-o"> </i> **Note:**
-If you haven't already built a layout in
+If you haven't already built the layout in
 [Building Layouts in Flutter](/tutorials/layout/), prepare for this tutorial as follows: